AAChartModel/AAChartKit-Swift/README.md

-    public var subtitle: String?            //The chart subtitle public var subtitleAlign: AAChartAlignType?//The chart subtitle text align style public var subtitleStyle: AAStyle?      //The chart subtitle style public var axesTextColor: String?       //The labels font color of chart x axis and y axis public var chartType: AAChartType?      //The default series type for the chart.
+    public var subtitle: String?            //The chart subtitle public var subtitleAlign: AAChartAlignType?//The chart subtitle text align style public var subtitleStyle: AAStyle?      //The chart subtitle style public var chartType: AAChartType?      //The default series type for the chart.
 Can be any of the chart types listed under `AAChartType`.
 Defaults to line public var stacking: AAChartStackingType? //Whether to stack the values of each series on top of each other.
 Possible values are null to disable, "normal" to stack by value or "percent".
 When stacking is enabled, data must be sorted in ascending X order public var markerSymbol: AAChartSymbolType?   //A predefined shape or symbol for the marker.
 When null, the symbol is pulled from options.symbols.
 Other possible values are "circle", "square", "diamond", "triangle" and "triangle-down"